 Vitamin D is a vitamin involved in maintaining healthy bone strength.
-One way you can get this sun vitamin is exposure to the ultraviolet light in sunlight.
+One way you can get this sun vitamin is exposure to the ultraviolet light from the sun.
 However, you don’t need much time in the sun to reap the benefits.
 Dr. Bligard recommends only 15 minutes of sun exposure to provide all the Vitamin D you need.

 Sun Damage to the Eyes

-Long-term, unprotected exposure to ultraviolet light from the sun can damage the retina, which is the back of the eye where the rods and cones make visual images, which are then sent to the visual centers in the brain.
+Long-term, unprotected exposure to ultraviolet light from the sun can damage the retina.
+The retina is the back of the eye, where the rods and cones make visual images, which are then sent to the visual centers in the brain.
 Damage from exposure to sunlight can also cause the development of cloudy bumps along the edge of the cornea, which can then grow over the cornea and prevent clear vision.
 UV light is also a factor in the development of cataracts.